masteringmodernpayments/book/basic_integration.md

 end
 ```

 `#new` and `#success` are just placeholders for rendering the corresponding views.
 The real action happens in `#create`, where we look up the product and actually charge the customer.
-The
+In the last chapter we included a `permalink` attribute in `Product` and we use that here to look up the product, mainly because it'll let us generate nicer-looking URLs.

 ## Views